 Public speaking.
 It stresses me when I can’t prepare enough.
 I prefer live interactive sessions, panel discussions, 1:1 coaching or mentoring conversations, recording podcasts, or recording videos.
 I’m working on improving this by preparing more and rehearsing.

 Expanding my network.
 I’d like to establish more relationships with people outside my team, and outside my organisation to share ideas, understand their challenges, and learn more.

 A few extras about me

-🐶 I love animals and I’m a proud Golden Retriever pawrent (and soon a new feline is going to join the family).
+🐶 I love animals and I’m a proud Golden Retriever (Brian) and Siberian cat (Martin) pawrent.